CCR Health Disparity Award

 Background

 CCR/NCI has made cancer health disparity a research priority.
-The objective is to improve cancer care in underserved and rural communities, to promote the science directed at understanding the causes of these disparities, and to study cancer and cancer treatments in understudied populations.
+The objective of this award is to improve cancer care in underserved and rural communities, to promote the science directed at understanding the causes of these disparities, and to study cancer and cancer treatments in understudied populations.
 Many of the most prevalent and lethal cancers are more common and confer a poor prognosis in racial or ethnic minority populations, individuals of lower socioeconomic status, rural communities, and those within sexual and gender minorities.
 Additionally, stigma and social isolation that these populations experience may worsen cancer outcomes.
 These disparities are not only due to barriers in access to health care, but also because of environmental, genetic, biologic, and immunologic risk factors.
 The full scope of the underlying biology associated with cancer health disparities is unknown because many minority populations are under-represented in precision medicine studies.
 These gaps in our knowledge need to be addressed to achieve health equity and improve cancer care for all populations within the United States and beyond.

 Selection Criteria

-Key criteria for evaluation of proposals are:
+Key criteria for evaluation of proposals in this category are below.

-- Potential impact: Successful projects will lead to significant new insights into cancer-related biological, social, or health care delivery problems or lead to the development of new diagnostic, prognostic, therapeutic approaches or other interventions targeted at improving cancer outcomes in underserved or other disadvantaged population groups.
+Potential impact: Successful projects will lead to significant new insights into cancer-related biological, social, or health care delivery problems or lead to the development of new diagnostic, prognostic, therapeutic approaches, or other interventions targeted at improving cancer outcomes in underserved or other disadvantaged population groups.

-- Synergy: For team projects, each team member’s expertise and contribution to the project must be clearly defined.
+Synergy: For team projects, each team member’s expertise and contribution to the project must be clearly defined.
 Proposals with at least one PI or collaborator with expertise or demonstrated interest in health disparity research will be given priority for funding.

-- Degree of innovation: The resulting research output must be innovative and have potential for significant advances in understanding the causes of a cancer health disparity or provide new insights in improving cancer care among underserved or otherwise disadvantaged population groups.
+Degree of innovation: The resulting research output must be innovative and have potential for significant advances in understanding the causes of a cancer health disparity or provide new insights in improving cancer care among underserved or otherwise disadvantaged population groups.

-- Feasibility: The PIs must provide evidence for the feasibility of the proposed studies and demonstrate relevant expertise amongst team-members.
+Feasibility: The PIs must provide evidence for the feasibility of the proposed studies and demonstrate relevant expertise amongst team-members.
 Preliminary data to demonstrate feasibility is encouraged, but not required.

 Eligibility